PavanRangani/docs/docs/prd/tasks/recurring-task-trigger.md

 - `Repeats on` is disabled when the trigger has any open instance available.
 - When the dates or RACI roles of the trigger is updated and trigger has an open tasks, shows a proper warning message.
 - On Edit, If user removes the family name, the values of the `Entity`and `Section` will be reset and disabled while `RACI Roles` won't be reset but it will be disabled.
+- For `Multi-Step` trigger, When the user changes the trigger type from Normal to Multi-Step, the Template Name field is showing enabled.

 ### UI Rules
 - Warning message for Dates section: `Dates of only upcoming tasks of this trigger will be updated.
 Already open tasks won't be updated.`
 - Warning message for RACI section: `RACI of only upcoming tasks of this trigger will be updated.
 Already open tasks won't be updated.`
+- Warning message for Sub-task section: `Sub-task details of only upcoming tasks of this trigger will be updated.
+Already open tasks won’t be updated.`

 ## Delete Recurring Trigger